 10.1 Client Indemnification Obligations

-Client agrees to indemnify, defend, and hold harmless the Company, its affiliates, officers, directors, employees, agents, and contractors from and against any and all claims, demands, actions, suits, proceedings, losses, damages, liabilities, costs, and expenses (including reasonable attorneys' fees and court costs) arising from or related to:
+Client agrees to indemnify, defend, and hold harmless the Company, its affiliates, officers, directors, employees, agents, and contractors from and against any and all claims, demands, actions, suits, proceedings, losses, damages, liabilities, costs, and expenses (including legal fees and court costs) arising from or related to:

-- Client Materials: Any Client-provided content, materials, data, information, or instructions, including claims of infringement or misappropriation of third-party intellectual property rights
+• Client Materials: Any Client-provided content, materials, data, information, or instructions.
+Claims of infringement or misappropriation of third-party intellectual property rights are included

-- Negligence or Misconduct: Client's negligence, willful misconduct, or illegal activities
+• Negligence or Misconduct: Client's negligence, wilful misconduct, or illegal activities

-- Privacy Violations: Client's violations of privacy laws or unauthorized use of personal data
+• Privacy Violations: Client's violations of privacy laws or unauthorised use of personal data

 10.2 Company Indemnification Obligations